 A tell is a very subtle, but nonetheless noticeable, change in a person's behavior, appearance, or demeanor.
 In poker, a skilled player can detect another player's tell, and thus can generally get a clue regarding what the other player thinks of his hand (for good or bad).
 Similarly, people have unconscious reactions to events around them, things said to them, and other stimuli.
 Someone skilled in reading body language can use these tells to "read" another person's attitudes, intentions, and sometimes even motivations.
 Basically, Bob knows that Alice is lying because whenever she lies, her left eye twitches.
 Her eye twitching is her tell.

 Common tells include heart-rate and respiration changes, shaking hands, changes in voice level, sudden and inappropriate displays of confidence or aggression, flushing or blushing, eye ticks, "subtle" glances toward things that the person wants to keep hidden, not meeting the eyes of a questioner, and so on.
-Some characters have different symptoms
+Some characters have different symptoms.
+(On the other hand, some of these are common characteristics of introverts, or of people who get nervous while being interrogated.
+See The Cassandra.)

 Often seen when the characters in a work play poker, naturally, but can appear in other situations.